automl/ConfigSpace/docs/source/quickstart.rst

 - Add the hyperparameters to the ConfigSpace
 - (Optional) Add constraints to the ConfigSpace

-We will show those steps in an exemplary way, by creating a ConfigSpace for a Softmargin Classifier.
+We will show those steps in an exemplary way, by creating a ConfigSpace for a soft-margin SVM classifier and a neural network.

 1. Example: Basic Usage and Conditional Hyperparameter
 ------------------------------------------------------